-As highlighted above, the emerging Corporate Investment Plan will form part of the overall governance framework in terms of linking corporate priorities and strategies to investment priorities.
-This framework will take into account a number of key priority 'drivers' such as financial viability / sustainability, non-financial consequences such as reputation / health and safety, the outcome from external assessment / regulatory reviews along with being outcome driven.
+As highlighted above, the Corporate Investment Plan forms part of the overall governance framework in terms of linking corporate priorities and strategies to investment priorities.
+This framework takes into account a number of key priority 'drivers' such as financial viability / sustainability, non-financial consequences such as reputation / health and safety, the outcome from external assessment / regulatory reviews along with being outcome driven.